allaith-san/Sound-Classifier/README.md

 4. **View Results:**
     The result will be displayed as "Melodic Sound ✅" or "Non-melodic Sound ❌", with additional debug information shown below.

-## Parameters Explained
+## Debug Information Explained

+When analyzing an audio file, the debug information provides detailed insights into the analysis process:

-- **Max Note Shifts**: The number of times the pitch of the sound must change to be considered melodic.
+- **Number of Valid Note Shifts**: The count of times the pitch changes significantly in the audio.
+This indicates the variation in pitch, which contributes to the melodic nature of the sound.
-- **Pitch Threshold (Hz)**: The minimum amplitude of the pitch required to be considered a valid note.
-- **Min Note Duration (s)**: The shortest duration a note must be present to be included in the analysis.
+- **Number of Harmonic Changes**: The count of note changes that align with common harmonic intervals (e.g., perfect fourths, fifths).
+A higher count suggests a more harmonious sound.
-- **Harmony Threshold**: The minimum ratio of harmonic changes to total note changes for the sound to be classified as melodic.
+- **Harmonic Ratio**: The ratio of harmonic changes to total note changes.
+This value helps determine if the pitch changes are musically harmonious.
+A higher ratio indicates a greater proportion of harmonic changes, which is typical of melodic sounds.

 ## Troubleshooting

 - **No Sound Playback**: Ensure your system's default audio player is properly configured.
 Check the console for error messages.
 - **Performance Issues**: Large audio files may take longer to process.
 Ensure your system meets the recommended specifications.

+## Warning
+The project is intended for general use and educational purposes.
+The values and metrics provided are subjective and not meant for professional use.
+This is one of my first mini-projects using python to learn the syntax and build the audio tool, lots of help was provided from third parties like chatgpt, reddit and the like so If you came across few bugs here and there, or if the code didnt function as expected, womp womp